1991yuyang/exposure-correct/README.md

 iaff_r: channel scaling parameters of iaff attention mechanism
 use_psa: whether to use psa attention mechanism
 pretrained_g_weight: specify the weight path of the pre-trained model (or generative model)
+is_prune: whether to use prune operation
+prune_amount: quantity of parameters to prune
 ### Start Training
 ```
 python train.py